playcanvas/developer.playcanvas.com/content/en/tutorials/intermediate/facebook-api.md

             this.loginChangeFn = this.loginChangeFn.bind(this);
         },

+        // This method is called when ever the log in status is checked or changed
         loginChangeFn: function (response) {
-            // respond to changes in logged in status if (response.status === "connected") {
+            if (response.status === "connected") {
                 this.showLogout();
                 this.hideLogin();
-                app.fire("fb:login");
+                app.fire("app:fblogin");
             } else {
                 this.showLogin();
                 this.hideLogout();
-                app.fire("fb:logout");
+                app.fire("app:fblogout");
             }
         },

-        // show the login dialog
+        // Show the dialog with a login button
         showLogin: function () {
             var self = this;